paigederaedt/blog/_posts/2014-12-07-SFPCLearningReport.markdown

 What questions are you leaving the school with?
 What questions did you come in with?

 The main question I’m leaving the school with is how can I keep doing what I’m doing at SFPC?
 Before SFPC I graduated from undergrad and got a job at a startup that did a lot of work with computational linguistics and natural language processing.
 I really loved working there, but they unfortunately failed after about 4 months.
 I've also had experience in a more corporate setting, but I've had trouble finding what the best fit is for me.
 SFPC has been a stark and refreshing contrast to everything I've done in the past.
-I remember telling Casey, our admin, about halfway through the 10 weeks that I didn’t want to go back to a traditional job, or at least a job like I had in the past.
-How can I find the type of learning and openness to experimentation my future career?
+I remember telling Casey, our admin, about halfway through the 10 weeks that I didn’t think I wanted to go back to a traditional job, or at least a job like I had in the past.
+How can I find the type of learning and openness to experimentation in my future career?
 Can I be fulfilled with a 'traditional' job?
 Is freelance or returning to school the best option?

 More specific to my interests: How can I combine my interest with language, text, and code with my interest in sewing and crocheting?
 My math/stats background lends itself to data visualization – how can I fit that in?
 Can I mix fashion and data visualization?